Rob Parker (sports journalist): Michigan State fight

-In October 2008, Parker erroneously reported that Kirk Cousins, quarterback for the Michigan State Spartans, was involved in a fight with members of the Michigan State hockey team.
+In October 2008, Parker erroneously reported that Kirk Cousins, who was then the backup quarterback for the Michigan State Spartans, was involved in a fight with members of the Michigan State hockey team.
 After being publicly reproved by head coach Mark Dantonio at his weekly news conference, Parker was suspended by The Detroit News for two weeks.

 Rod Marinelli question

 On December 21, 2008, at a press conference following the Lions 42–7 loss to the New Orleans Saints, during the Lions' 0–16 season, Parker caused controversy when he addressed a question at Lions head coach Rod Marinelli about Lions defensive coordinator Joe Barry, Marinelli's son-in-law, inquiring whether Marinelli wished that his daughter had "married a better defensive coordinator."
 The question was criticized as unprofessional and inappropriate.
 The next day, Parker wrote that the comment was "an attempt at humor" and not a malicious attack.
 On January 6, 2009, The Detroit News announced that Parker had resigned from the newspaper the previous week.